cygy/smash-up-counter-ios/README.md

 ### State

-The *State* enum represents the current state of the application.
+The *State* represents the current state of the application.
 Each value of this enum has a corresponding scene, screen.

 ### Player